aNOOBisTheGod/MoviesApp/README.md

 </ul>

 ### Also if you have any suggestions about this application or you found a bug, DM me in discord: aNOOBis#9315

+### There might be some issues with API in some countries, you can use the VPN servers to fix 'em